jackwaudby/hotos-23/README.md

 ### What is this experiment?

 The goal of this experiment is evaluate the performance of an existing system (Neo4j) on balanced and unbalanced mammoth transactions.
-It involves executing a workload consisting a configurable ratio of OLTP-style read-only and read-write transactions that access or update data on nodes in the graph.
+It involves executing a workload consisting of a configurable ratio of OLTP-style read-only and read-write transactions that access or update data on nodes in the graph.
-A mammoth transaction (either balanced and unbalanced) is then ran concurrently and the drop in throughput measured.
+A mammoth transaction (either balanced and unbalanced) is then ran concurrently with the OLTP-style transactions and the drop in throughput measured.
 For more information see Section 3 of the paper.

 ### How to run this experiment